jupaaso/image-annotator/README.md

   pip install flask_sqlalchemy
 Note!
 When you later run the code, there may be need to install some other missing package.

+Next check "launch.jason" file that it has right content.
+File is in sw_code folder.
+Correct location for this file in in ".vscode" folder.

 # Installing required libraries
 asd